CatUnderTheLeaf/CV-stuff/activation_functions.md

 ```

 ![tanh function](images/Q1jQejl.png)

+Tanh function is very similar to the sigmoid/logistic activation function, and even has the same S-shape with the difference in output range of -1 to 1.
+In Tanh, the larger the input (more positive), the closer the output value will be to 1.0, whereas the smaller the input (more negative), the closer the output will be to -1.0.

 The tanh would seem to have a couple advantages.
 Even though it gets close to flat, it isn't completely flat anywhere.
 So it's output always reflects changes in it's input, which we might expect to be a good thing.